SuffolkLITLab/ALKiln/docs/decisions/reports_and_logs_2024_08_11.md

 - `report.txt` - final pretty output for the user with headings, etc.
 - Each Scenario's `report.txt` - pretty output in each test's folder.
-- `running_report_log.txt` (name?) - ugly, but still sparse, giving the user some info about what happened without overwhelming them.
+- `running_report_log.txt` (name?) - ugly, but still sparse, giving the user some info about what happened during the tests without overwhelming them.
-- `verbose.txt` (name?) - very ugly and full of all the information from everywhere else and more.
+- `verbose.txt` (name? `debug`?) - very ugly and full of all the information from everywhere else and more.
 Useful for internal development and troubleshooting.
+Includes setup and takedown.

+The storage for the verbose file will be a little more complex.
+In practice, to include setup and takedown, I believe we need to write to individual files then, when everything is done, copy the contents of those files into one final verbose file.
+Reasoning: I want to save actual console output into the files.
+I can do that with node's `console.Console` class.
+Unfortunately, that class currently has no way to append to a file[^2].
+When a writeStream starts, it overwrites what's in the file.
+Because we don't use one continuous process for `setup`, `takedown`, and running the tests, we can't maintain the same writeStream for all of them and they would overwrite each other.

+Question: How do we handle intermediate verbose files so they don't get lost if the user stops early?
+Since `setup` and `takedown` mostly happen in GitHub, maybe we do this reconstructing mostly in the action.
+That makes local development behave a bit differently.
+If we find it's actually a problem, we can work on matching the behaviors in the future.
+Maybe it can be a combo:

+- Start the temp `setup` log file in the GitHub action.
+- If it exists, append to it in the `setup` script.
+Otherwise create it and append to it.
+- Continue appending in the GitHub action.
+- Create the verbose log file for the running tests.
+- Create the temp `takedown` file in the `takedown` script.
+- In the `takedown` script, combine the files.

+There aren't many logs in the GitHub action that ALKiln itself creates after `takedown`.
+Maybe that's sufficient.
+We may have to store the name of the artifacts folder and verbose file in the `runtime_config.json` (e.g. `this.temp_path = '${ path }/temp_lifecycle_logs';`).
+That's a pain to develop robustly.

+Note: we already `.gitignore` files with `*_report_*` in them, so maybe use that for the temp `setup` and `takedown` files.

+This is a lot of complexity to add just to see verbose logs of running tests.
+Some of this may be added to a future issue.

+[^2]: `fs.appendFile()` only takes strings and doesn't log exactly like the console.
+I want to log exactly like the console to make it easy to search for words I and others see in the console output.

 ### Code and pseudo-code